 The following students names were drawn from the Herbie High Five Eggs today.
 Each week students earn Herbie High Fives by displaying proper PBIS expected behaviors at school.
 When they receive a high five card they put them in the blue eggs located in the main office and the Library.
 Each week Mr. Schmelzer pulls names from these eggs.
 Students then go down to his office to receive their prize after announcements are over.

-Martina Rm 106
+Viadeni Rm 106

 Lizbeth Rm 106

 Veronica Rm 106

 Rushi Rm 205

 Nyla Rm 205

 Genna Rm 214